 The Second Act programme is for those at mid-life, who may feel a little untethered to familiar ground, and are looking for insights and momentum to generate a nourishing next phase.

-Our Emerging Leaders course is aimed at those in their mid to late 20s or mid 30s, in an established role and to whom career progression is important.
+The Contemporary Leader course is aimed at those in their mid to late 20s or 30s, in an established role and to whom career progression is important.

 While you might doubt your own ability in some areas, you are beginning to realise that you are considered “emerging talent”, despite still being unsure of what leadership may mean for you.
 You also may be stuck due to self-doubt, fear, repeated patterns tripping you up, and feedback that has left you flummoxed.
 You may need guidance on where to go next, and could do with some sort of immediate ‘toolkit’ in order to enhance how you play with others and perform inside and outside the workplace.